hevgan/clipper_macOS/README.md

 3. Move the `.app` into `/Applications` and launch it from Finder—no Terminal window required.
 The helper keeps running in the background.

 You can toggle “Launch Clipper at login” from the in-app settings window; it flips the same Login Items entry under **System Settings → General → Login Items → Open at Login**.

-Because this is a menu bar utility, keep the terminal session open while testing via `swift run`.
-The clipboard window shows up near your cursor; use `Esc` or click outside to dismiss it.
-When installed as an app, it lives entirely in the menu bar.

 ## Accessibility Permission